top of page

 SEQ FUTURE STARS

-Brisbane's very own Australia Independent Film Festival is proud to present a special film and screenplay category for Southeast Queensland high school students in years 10 - 12 at AIFF23.
+Brisbane's very own Australia Independent Film Festival is once again proud to present SEQ Future Stars film and screenplay category for Southeast Queensland high school students in years 10 - 12 at AIFF24.

 Where: Metro Arts West End